5. Social responsibility

 Where a woodland creation grant has been applied for, the information supplied for a grant application will help.

-Scottish Government's Interim Principles for Responsible Investment in Natural Capital provides further guidance for those thinking of create carbon units on their land.
+Scottish Government's Interim Principles for Responsible Investment in Natural Capital provide further guidance for those thinking of creating carbon units on their land.
 The Scottish Land Rights and Responsibilities Statement 2022 helps guide the process of land reform in Scotland.

-Monitoring and making statements about the social benefit of a WCC project
+Monitoring and making statements about the social benefit of a project

-Project Developers use the Woodland Benefits Tool to presenting the likely social outcomes of their projects.
-Projects are scored (out of 5) for the likely benefits in the following areas:
+Project developers use the Woodland Benefits Tool to present the likely social outcomes of their projects.
+Projects are scored out of five for the likely benefits in the following areas: